Marine Steps Up To The Next Level

 You have purpose and meaning.

-Back to the verses I chose to use for this writing-Romans 5:3,4.
+Back to the verses, I chose to use for this writing-Romans 5:3,4.
 On the first morning I ever met Clebe, he spoke from this text.
-They have been indelibly marked in my brain and on my heart since that time.
+I will never forget the texts he said.
 “And not only that, but we also glory in tribulations, knowing that tribulation produces perseverance; and perseverance, character; and character, hope.”

 Lord Jesus, thank you for the truth of verses 3 and 4: suffering can produce perseverance in my life.
 And perseverance can develop my character.
 And as my character grows, I will have hope.
 God, I need hope to overcome the adversity in my life.
 Just as you helped Clebe, help me to get up off the mat and fight the good fight of faith.
 Help me to know and to accomplish Your will for my life.
 I want to do this, Jesus.
 I just need Your help.
 In Jesus’ name, I pray.
 Amen.
 Time now for action.
 Step up to the next level.
 The God of this Universe will help you.